-- Plugin_job: 1 (Must be set as 1 to tell system the job is custom plugin’s job otherwise)
+- Plugin_job: 1 (Must be set as 1 to tell the system the job is custom plugin’s job otherwise)

 - Plugin_name: Ldap (Must contain your plugin Directory name as it will be used to fetch language from your plugins lang directory, null otherwise)

-Job and job_info word must be included in the lang directory of your plugin and plugin_name must be given as your plugin directory name as it will be used to render translation for Job and job_info in cron settings page.
+Job and job_info word must be included in the lang directory of your plugin and plugin_name must be given as your plugin directory name as it will be used to render translation for Job and job_info in the cron settings page.

 Things developer needs to complete